confluentinc/demo-trust/demo.md

 > If you've ever run Kafka at scale, you know it can be challenging to make scaling decisions.
 Production experience with over 10,000 clusters has given us the ability to simplify your decision making process.
 We've created a single "cluster load" metric to help you decide if it's time to expand or shrink your cluster.
 Choose your capacity and we'll take care of doing all that scaling work behind the scenes.

 ## Stream Governance

+> So we've looked at security and elasticity, but what about the data itself?
+Confluent has Stream Governance tools to ensure your data is high quality, observable, and discoverable.

+1. Show stream lineage for topic.
+   - Drill into schema and show schema tag.

+    > In the Stream Lineage view, we can see the end-to-end data flow across the cluster.
+It's not very interesting right now, but let's click into the purchases topic and look at the schema.
+Here we see a field tagged as "Sensitive".
+You can create your own tags or choose from suggested tags.
+Confluent has best-in-class data governance tools so you can enforce quality and promote discoverability.

+## Scale Access with RBAC -- Now with Kafka Resources

+> One of the most important aspects of any production system is how easy it is to manage access at scale.
+Let's see how that works.

 1. Go to top-right hamburger menu -> Administration -> Accounts & access and search for "Chuck" to bring up all the users for this demo.